-All amounts in this column represent the grant date fair value of share-based awards.
+(1) All amounts in this column represent the grant date fair value of share-based awards.
 Amounts in this column for 2019 represent RSU and PSU grants made on February 6, 2019 to all NEOs and a grant of 22,124 RSUs made to Mr. Phillips on August 6, 2019 in recognition of his expanded responsibilities.
-The February 2019 grants were based on a share price of \$8.04, which was the closing price of the SVS on the NYSE on Departs of the Party 5, 2019 (the day prior to the date of the grant).
-Amounts in this column for 2018 represent RSU and PSU grants made on a share price of S8.04, which was the closing price of the SVS on the NYSE on August 5, 2019 (the day prior to the date of the grant).
+The February 2019 grants were based on a share price of \$8.04, which was the closing price of the SVS on the NYSE on February 5, 2019 (the day prior to the date of the grant) and the August 2019 grant to Mr. Phillips was based on a share price of \$6.78, which was the closing price of the SVS on the NYSE on August 5, 2019 (the day prior to the date of the grant).
 Amounts in this column for 2018 represent RSU and PSU grants made on January 30, 2018 to all NEOs.
-Grants were based on a share price of \$10.51, which was the closing price of the SVS on the NYSE on August is closed to the grant, Amounts in this column for 2017 represent; (i) RSU column for 2017 represent; (ii) RSU column for 2017 represent; (iii) FSU column for 2017 represent; (iii) FSU column for 2018 represent; (iii) FSU column for 2018 represent; (iii) FSU column for 2018 represent (iii) FSU column for 2018 represent; (iii) FSU column for 2018 represent (iii) FSU column for 2017 or all REOS; (iii) For Mr. Chavyla, includes the additional one-time RSU grant to Mr. Cooper was made following the acceptance of his employment terms with Celestica in recognition of the forfeiture of this inversed equity with his previous employer and to incentivize the science in a timely fiscaline in a timely fiscaline
+Grants were based on a share price of \$10.51, which was the closing price of the SVS on the NYSE on January 29, 2018 (the day prior to the date of the grant).
+Amounts in this column for 2017 represent: (i) RSU and PSU grants made on January 31, 2017 to all NEOs; (ii) for Mr. Chawla, includes the additional one-time RSU grant made on June 5, 2017; and (iii) for Mr. Cooper, includes a one-time RSU grant made on December 15, 2017.
+The one-time RSU grant to Mr. Cooper was made following the acceptance of his employment terms with Celestica in recognition of the forfeiture of his unvested equity with his previous employer and to incentivize Mr. Cooper to join Celestica in a timely fashion.
+Grants for 2017 were based on a share price of \$13.66, which was the closing price of the SVS on the NYSE on January 30, 2017 (the day prior to the date of the grant), except for (i) the one-time additional grant made to Mr. Chawla, which was based on a share price of \$14.01, which was the closing price of the SVS on the NYSE on June 2, 2017 (the last business day prior to the date of the grant); and (ii) the one-time grant made to Mr. Cooper, which was based on a share price of \$10.32, which was the closing price of the SVS on the NYSE on December 14, 2017 (the last business day prior to the date of the grant).
+See Compensation Discussion and Analysis - Compensation Elements for the Named Executive Officers - Equity-Based Incentives for a description of the process followed in determining the grants for 2019, and see Compensation Discussion and Analysis - 2019 Compensation Decisions - Equity-Based Incentives for a description of the vesting terms of the RSU and PSU awards.
+Grants made in-year are reported for such year.